COD HISTORIES Jackie Taulin reveals the origins of supergroups

 In reality, Blind Faith were far from the first - The Rat Pack in the 50s, The Crazy Gang in the 40s, Wilson, Keppel and Betty in the 30s all pre-dated them.

-It is, perhaps, interesting to note that when the group's name is simply an amalgamation of the group members' names, disappointment invariably follows - the highly-talented Hunt, Lunt and Cunningham, who played pubs around Cannock in the early 70s, where I was perfecting the art of under-age drinking, sealed their own fate.
+It is, perhaps, interesting to note that when the group's name is simply an amalgamation of the group members' names, disappointment invariably follows - the highly-talented Hunt, Lunt and Cunningham, who played pubs around Cannock in the early 70s, where I was perfecting the art of under-age drinking and falling over, sealed their own fate.

 The use of initials doesn't seem to solve the problem and can sometimes create its own, with several bands not making it beyond the drawing board... cf Trower, Wakeman, Anderson and Twink Fripp, Lemmy, Osbourne and Palmer Bruford, Oldfield, Lake, Lynne, O'List, Clapton.
 Knopfler and Sting...

 footnote - It was pretty sobering to look up the term 'supergroup' on wikipedia and find that after 1980 there was hardly an artist or band I'd ever heard of.

 editor's note: some or all of this might not be true

 if you're not already on a Fruits de Mer mailing-list, please email firstname.lastname@example.org